cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ### Relaxed syntax

 * **Code in global scope.** It is permissible to place executable code outside a code block (e.g., `print("Hello!"); printflush(message1);` is a valid source code).
 * **Optional variable declarations.** While variables can be explicitly declared, these declarations are optional.
-When variables aren't declared, they can be used freely in the source code and their scope is determined by naming convention.
+When variables aren't declared, they can be used freely in the source code, and their scope is determined by naming convention.

 > [!TIP]
 > Using the naming convention to determine variable scopes leads to some constraints on allowed variable names: names of linked blocks generally cannot be used to name any other variable, and upper-case variable names (which are global by convention) cannot be used as function parameters.